New York City Police Department, New York

 The suspect was charged with murder.
 He was later convicted and sentenced to death.
 That sentence was overturned, and on April 23, 1906, he was sentenced to life in prison.

-His wife and two young children survived patrolman Enright.
-He had served with the New York City Police Department for 18 months and was assigned to the 24th Precinct, the modern-day 17th Precinct.
+Patrolman Enright had served with the New York City Police Department for 18 months and was assigned to the 24th Precinct, the modern-day 17th Precinct.
+He was survived by his wife and two young children.

 Bio